[HISTORY: Adopted by the Borough Council of the Borough of Palmyra as indicated in article histories. Amendments noted where applicable.]

 - A natural individual, unincorporated association, partnership, corporation, estate, trust or any other legally recognized entity, and the members of such partnership and the officers of such entities.

 - The Palmyra Borough Police Department or any other police department providing police protection services within the Borough.

 - Any parcel of real estate within the Borough, including the land and all buildings and appurtenant structures, on which one or more residential rental units are located.

-- RESIDENTIAL RENTAL REGISTRATION
+- RESIDENTIAL RENTAL UNIT